 - Now you’re ready to play!

 They take a little time to put together, but it’s a great, mindless activity to do while watching a show on Netflix (or whatever) in the evening.
-We’ve had our cards for over a year now and they are still holding up great!
+We’ve had our cards for over five years now and they are still holding up great!

 Need help getting started with your new alphabet flash cards?
 Check out Flash Card Fun!

 Want more learning activities for preschoolers?
 Try these: